 Once these things are communicated, the employees will start flashing their cards in no time.
 Do note that the employees should understand the role in question and in case there’s a gap in prospects coming in and the prospects that the HR wanted, it should be clarified again.

-It’s safe to say that the quality of referrals matters more than the number of applicants sent HR’s way.
-Either way, the three things that HR should do after the referral campaign is in full swing are:
+It’s safe to say that in talent acquisition, the quality of referrals matters more than the number of applicants sent HR’s way.
+Either way, the three things that the HR should do after the referral campaign is in full swing are: